 The UK College of Medicine-Northern Kentucky Campus is housed on the third floor of the Albright Health Center building owned by NKU.
-NKU Police services this satellite campus in addition to a community of more than 16,000 students, faculty, staff, and visitors with a staff of 23 people.
+NKU Police services this satellite campus in addition to a community of more than 16,000 students, faculty, staff, and visitors with a staff of 24 people.
+This includes sworn and non-sworn personnel consisting of: Chief of Police, Lieutenant (1), Detective (1), Compliance Coordinator (1), Sergeants (5), Full-Time Police Officers (10), Part-Time Police Officer (1), Community Resource Officer (1), K-9 Unit (1), Emergency Dispatchers (7), and Student Safety Ambassadors (2).
 These officers are sworn and state-certified police officers responsible for the full range of law enforcement services.
 These include but are not limited to: responding to and the investigation of incidents and offenses, medical emergencies, fires, bomb threats, traffic accidents, enforcement of state and local laws and other incidents that require police assistance.